 Upon acceptance of a speaking slot, speakers are requested to complete and return a form which provides their contact and other details.
 This information will be used as follows:

-- To list session title, your name, job title, organisation, photo and logo within the conference programme as it appears on the website, platform and any promotional literature
+- To list your session title, your name, job title and organisation in the conference programme, official Web App and on the website

 - We do not share any speaker contact details with any third parties whatsoever